My parents are my biggest role models

 Our educational system and perhaps, anywhere around the world don't teach financial literacy. (or at least to my knowledge!)

-They teach us, how to work hard, get a degree and earn money but doesn’t teach us how money works.
+They teach us, how to work hard, get better grades and a degree but doesn’t teach us how money works.
 Oh! well, If schools taught us the latter, then there is no point going to school.
 Right?

-I didn't necessarily say that finishing school and have a degree is a bad thing.
-But it's not the only way to achieve financial success and independence.
+Generally speaking, finishing school and have a degree isn't a bad thing.
+I am forever indebted to my parents for pushing us to finish university.
+However, it's definitely not the only way to achieve financial success and independence.

 You probably already know well-known individuals and successful people that didn’t finish school who become ultra-rich and billionaires such as Microsoft's Bill Gates and Facebook Mark Zuckerberg to name a few.